Breaking the Silos & Unveiling the Complexities of User Experiences

 This prompts an essential question: Who leads the orchestra to create a harmonious symphony of experiences for our university community?
 What would a blueprint look like if an architect were to construct the many experiences that define university life, considering the perspectives of professors, researchers, students, employees, alumni, and more?

-“As the dynamics of university life shift between the campus and the home, and with many stakeholders now predominantly engaging in a digital-first experience, the mapping and improvement of IT experiences become not just important but critical”
+“As the dynamics of university life shift between the campus and the home, and with many stakeholders now predominantly engaging in a digital-first experience, the mapping and improvement of IT experiences become not just important but critical.”

 From an IT perspective, it is our duty to enhance the overall digital experience for all members of our community, regardless of their roles as students, customers, employees, or individuals juggling multiple hats.
 As the dynamics of university life shift between the campus and the home, and with many stakeholders now predominantly engaging in a digital-first experience, the mapping and improvement of IT experiences become not just important but critical.
 Dare we dream of alleviating pain points and making their journey more efficient, unified, and intuitive?
 How can we transcend the limitations of an IT-centric approach and think with a bold and audacious university-wide perspective?
 This requires extensive collaboration and partnerships, within and beyond our university's boundaries.